Jhanak: Plot

-After her mother’s death, Jhanak is forced to marry her cousin Arshi’s fiancé, Aniruddh, to escape her stalker, Tejas.
-Although Aniruddh and Arshi have been together for seven years, Jhanak enters their lives under distressing circumstances and begins working as a maid in the Bose household.
-While some family members treat her kindly, others constantly insult and belittle her.
-Despite Arshi’s presence, Jhanak and Aniruddh grow close and become intimate when he is intoxicated during a trip to Kashmir.
+After her mother's death, Jhanak is forced to marry her cousin Arshi's fiancé, Aniruddh, to escape her stalker, Tejas.
+Although Aniruddh and Arshi have been together for seven years, Jhanak enters their lives under distressing circumstances and begins to work as the Bose household's maid.
+While some family members treat her kindly, others insult and belittle her.
+Despite Arshi's presence, Jhanak and Aniruddh become close and become intimate when he is intoxicated during a trip to Kashmir.

-Their secret marriage is later exposed, causing major tension within the family.
+Their secret marriage is exposed, causing major tension within the family.
 Though humiliated, Arshi decides to stay.
-Jhanak moves to Mumbai to pursue her dream of becoming a dancer and later returns, claiming to be pregnant with Aniruddh’s child.
-However, it is later revealed to be a tumour.
+Jhanak moves to Mumbai to pursue her dream of becoming a dancer and returns, claiming to be pregnant with Aniruddh's child.
+However, it is revealed to be a tumour.
 Aniruddh suffers a heart attack, and Jhanak is presumed dead after being targeted by Srishti and Tejas.
-She is rescued by Kulbhushan, Brijbhushan’s lookalike, and soon learns that Brijbhushan is her biological father.
-Kulbhushan, with the help of Srishti and Urvashi, had stolen Brijbhushan’s identity.
+She is rescued by Kulbhushan, Brijbhushan's lookalike, and soon learns that Brijbhushan is her biological father.
+Kulbhushan, with the help of Srishti and Urvashi, had stolen Brijbhushan's identity.
 Determined to expose them, Jhanak returns disguised as Nutan.
 During an anniversary celebration, their truth is revealed.
 Kulbhushan murders Brijbhushan, and Aniruddh, still in love with Jhanak, falsely claims to have cancer to marry her.
-Upon discovering the truth, a heartbroken Jhanak leaves for Mumbai with Aditya Kapoor.
+Arshi reveals to everyone that she is pregnant with Aniruddh's child.
+It is revealed that she had spiked his drink and posed as Jhanak in order to have sex with him, hoping to bind him to her forever because of their baby.
+Upon discovering the truth, a heartbroken Jhanak breaks off ties with Aniruddh and leaves for Mumbai with Aditya Kapoor.

-Kulbhushan’s men later kidnap Jhanak, but she manages to escape.
-Meanwhile, property disputes erupt in the Bose family, and Jhanak ends up in Gujarat disguised as Vihaan’s late wife, Avni.
-She is shocked to discover that Aniruddh is Vihaan’s close friend.
-At a family wedding, Arshi exposes Jhanak’s true identity.
+Kulbhushan's men kidnap Jhanak, but she manages to escape.
+Meanwhile, property disputes erupt in the Bose family, and Jhanak ends up in Gujarat disguised as Vihaan's late wife, Avni.
+She is shocked to discover that Aniruddh is Vihaan's close friend.
+At a family wedding, Arshi exposes Jhanak's true identity.
 A marriage is arranged between Jhanak and Vihaan, but she flees before the ceremony.

-Jhanak is captured again by Kulbhushan’s men but is saved by an elderly couple.
-She ends up in a red-light area and escapes to a police station, where Choton finds her and brings her back to the Bose house, shocking everyone.
-During Arshi’s baby shower, Srishti publicly apologises and claims to be Jhanak’s mother.
-Later, Jhanak becomes the caretaker of Arshi’s baby but continues to face humiliation and abuse from the family.
-Jhanak eventually learns that Arshi’s baby was swapped at birth.
+Jhanak is captured again by Kulbhushan's men but is saved by an elderly couple.
+She ends up in a red-light area and escapes to a police station, where Choton finds her and brings her back to the Bose house.
+During Arshi's baby shower, Srishti publicly apologises and claims to be Jhanak's mother.
+Arshi gives birth to a daughter and Jhanak becomes the caretaker of the child but continues to face humiliation and abuse from the family.
+Jhanak eventually learns that Arshi's daughter was swapped at birth.
 During the Holi festival, she exposes the truth and begins searching for the real child.
 Meanwhile, Laal divorces Bipasha after her father, Sarveshwar, reappears.
 Bipasha conspires with him to send Jhanak to Banaras.